isomerpages/scamshield/pages/How-to-setup-Scamshield.md

 title: How to setup Scamshield
 permalink: /how-to-setup-scamshield/
 ---
-Follow these 3 steps to setup Scamshield and start protecting yourself against Scams
+Follow these 3 steps to setup ScamShield and start protecting yourself against Scams

 #### Step 1:
-* Download the application from the Apple App Store by searching for Scamshield on the App Store or clicking on this link
+* Download the application from the Apple App Store by searching for ScamShield on the App Store or clicking on this link
 * Do not download applications that are not from the official Apple Store

 #### Step 2: